ligi/docs/trezor-faq/eshop.rst

 My order got cancelled, why is that?
 ------------------------------------

-In general the orders are valid for 24 hours.
+In general, the orders are valid for 24 hours.
 Our customers sometimes create more orders at the same time without even noticing it.
 Please log into your `user account at TREZOR Shop <https://shop.trezor.io/user/profile>`_ and check your orders.
 It is possible you have multiple orders created at about the same time and one of them is paid, other(s) are cancelled.
 In such case you don't need to worry, your paid order will be shipped as usual and the notification email is regarding the other order(s).
 You can compare the order token in your user account and notification email.

 Are you sure you created and paid only one order and it still got cancelled?
 This can happen for various reasons: